luismartinezs/luis-martinez-site/content/blog/sc2-outline.md

   - The more you practice, the better
   - Don't let lots of time go between your practice sessions
     - Practice daily

+- 11. Do mentally demanding tasks when your mind is sharp.
+  - Without a fresh and rested mind, you can't perform
+  - We live in a society that seems to be stubbornly obsessed with productivity and hard work.
+Burning down the midnight oil
+    - That is damaging the quality of whatever you're doing
+  - If you are sleepy or tired and force yourself to do something intellectually demanding, your performance will go down in terms of speed and quality.
+    - In such cases, it's much better to take a rest, sleep, take a walk... switch your brain off for a while